slaclab/lume-ace3p/README.md

 #{my_variable_2 = 123}
 #{my_variable_3 = 0.5}
 ```
-This would be parsed with LUME-ACE3P with a cubit object (see cubit_obj parameters for more details) which would overwrite the numeric quantities following the "=" signs in those lines. **Special care must be taken to ensure the variable names used in the Cubit journal file exactly match those used in the LUME-ACE3P python script workflow inputs!**
+This would be parsed with LUME-ACE3P which would overwrite the numeric quantities following the "=" signs in those lines. **Special care must be taken to ensure the variable names used in the Cubit journal file exactly match those used in the LUME-ACE3P python script workflow inputs!**

 Since ACE3P can use acdtool to convert Genesis (.gen) formatted meshes into NetCDF (.ncdf), the "export" command in the Cubit journal should use the Genesis option.
 For example, a Cubit journal might contain the export command:
 ```
 export Genesis "my_mesh_file.gen" block all overwrite
 ```
 This will export the generated mesh into a .gen file and LUME-ACE3P will automatically call acdtool to convert it further into a .ncdf file with the same name ("my_mesh_file.ncdf" in this case).
-LUME-ACE3P can also adjust the export filename from within python as well (see [cubit python objects](#LUME-ACE3P-Python-object-structures-advanced-users) for more details).

 For more information on Cubit journal files, see the official [Cubit documentation](https://cubit.sandia.gov/documentation/).